People

 Sarah G. Sharp is an Associate Professor in the Department of Visual Arts and is currently the MFA Graduate Program Director.
 She is an artist and curator whose studio practice and research cuts across and brings together interests in alternative social histories, language, place, technology and craft.
 She is the recipient of a Getty Library Research Grant, a BRIC Arts Media Fellowship and residency awards at Cortijada Los Gázquez in Almeria, Spain, The Vermont Studio Center, and ESKFF at Mana Contemporary Art.
 Sharp has exhibited widely including The Aldrich Museum, The Hampden Gallery at University of Massachusetts Amherst, and Frederieke Taylor Gallery and Momenta Art in New York.

-Alexi Scheiber is matriculating at the IMDA graduate program and serves as an assistant for CIRCA.
+Alexi Scheiber will graduate the IMDA program in 2025 with the RTKL fellowship.
+She serves as an assistant for CIRCA, and an adjunct faculty in Foundations.
 She is primarily an experimental animator.
-Her work has been screened in two dozen film festivals, notably Sweaty Eyeballs (2019), The Krakow Green Film Festival (2018), and the Alexandria Film Festival (2018, 2020, 2021), where she was commissioned in 2020 to make an animation for live music.
+Her work has been screened in two dozen film festivals, notably Sweaty Eyeballs (2019, 2023), The Krakow Green Film Festival (2018), and the Alexandria Film Festival (2018, 2020, 2021), where she was commissioned in 2020 to make an animation for live music.
+She received her BFA in Animation from MICA in 2018.

 Accounting Associate